addinikio/welcome/README.md

 ## Sharing

 You are free to share the IP address to trusted individuals.
+ - Note: **DO NOT** mass share.

 ## Rules

-You are recommended to standby the rules.
+You are recommended to follow the rules.
 - Be nice.
 - No cheating.
+- No griefing.

 ## About